-The period of study or research elsewhere permitted by Regulation 1 shall not normally exceed twelve months, except where that study or research is undertaken in one of the institutions approved by the Graduate School specifically for the purpose of external research.
+The period of study or research elsewhere permitted by Regulation 1 shall not normally exceed twelve months, except where that study or research is undertaken in one of the institutions approved by the Faculties of Science Higher Degrees Committee specifically for the purpose of external research.
+The list of approved institutions is held by the Science Faculties Support Unit and by Research and Enterprise.